Code-Institute-Submissions/milestone-project2-4/README.md

 ### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+-   ### First Time Visitor Goals

   1. As a First Time Visitor i want people to understand the websites goal

-  2. When people enter the site they can navigate easy bacuse of the top navbar
+  2. When people enter the site they can navigate easy because of the top navbar it has a dark grey color so people attention are drawn to the navigation area

   3. the main points of the website are the images and text

+  4.To promote Tom's Gym and get more clients
+  5.To help people achive there fitness goals
-### Further Testing
+## Further Testing

 The Website was tested on  Internet Explorer
-The website was viewed on a variety of devices such as Desktop, Laptop,Tablet
+The website was viewed on a variety of devices such as Desktop, Laptop,Tablet It is responsive on all devices

-### Known Bugs
+## Known Bugs

-Some white space between opening hours and google maps andmembership options and contact us
+Some white space between opening hours and google maps and membership options and contact us

                     Some images of the webiste below

  <img src="contactform.PNG" width="#"></img>

-Google Maps
+## Google Maps

  I provided a google maps to find the location of the gym easily  from any where just follow the directions

 <img src="maps.PNG" width="#"></img>

+## Bennefits of Gym
 <img src="benefits.PNG" width="#"></img>

-Images of the gym
+ ## Images of the gym

 <img src="assets/images/1008451154-Gyms_01_usethisversion-1226x0-c-default.jpg" width="15%"></img>
 <img src="assets/images/CS_fitness-center-scaled.jpg" width="15%"></img>